Hong Kong: Thousands mobilize for anti-triad rally | DW | 27.07.2019

 Defying a police ban, protesters rallied through a New Territories' town where a mob brutally attacked people last week.
-Hong Kong authorities have been criticized for their slow response to the violence.
+Riot police fired dozens of rounds of tear gas to disperse angry demonstrators.

-Thousands of protesters on Saturday marched through a town in northwestern Hong Kong to demand action against suspected triad gangs who beat up pro-democracy demonstrators last weekend.
+Hong Kong Police on Saturday fired tear gas to scatter large crowds of protesters demanding action against suspected triad gangs who beat up pro-democracy demonstrators last weekend.

 Read more: Hong Kong pro-democracy protesters gather in international airport